Vivi728/GalaxyRally/technologies/Java-SDK-en.md

 > Reduction / revocation of commission(all reductions are revocation)

 - **Introduction**
-  -String: nodeId node id, hexadecimal format, starting with 0x
+  - String: nodeId node id, hexadecimal format, starting with 0x
-  -BigInteger: The stakingBlockNum entrusted node has a high pledge block, which represents a unique sign of a pledge of a node
+  - BigInteger: The stakingBlockNum entrusted node has a high pledge block, which represents a unique sign of a pledge of a node
-  -BigInteger: the commission amount of stakingAmount reduction(based on the smallest unit, 1LAT = 10**18 von)
+  - BigInteger: the commission amount of stakingAmount reduction(based on the smallest unit, 1LAT = 10**18 von)
 - **return value**

 ```